felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Yup, the good old book suplex, aka the inverse fold, aka  the broken spine grab.
 Those  who know, know.

 You might be asking: What difference does it make to hold a book bent over backwards?
 For one, it showed me an important
 lesson: Books, like punching bags, should exhibit some form of damage trough normal use.
-It is their content that is valuable: their poetry, their imaginary worlds, their prose, their wisdom, etc. The extraction process might leave marks,But that does not matter.
+It is their content that is valuable, what sticks in your brain after  you are done with them.
+The extraction process might leave marks, but  that does not matter.
 Books are a mere tactile visual support.
 A badly folded book is not impacted at all in its capacity to teach us something.
 Yet, as obvious as this might sound, it is a truth that eluded me for many years.